 For %f in (C:\data\shp\*shp) do Shp2pgsql –s 27700 %f public.%~nf > C:\data\sql\%~nf.sql

-This will take all the shape files in the C:\data\shp\ direcotory and create sql files and place them in the C:\data\sql\ after it has completed you may wish to go to the directory and check that the sql files have been created.
-You can even look at a single preferably with some kind of code editor to check that it looks approximately correct.
+This will take all the shape files in the C:\data\shp\ directory and create sql text files placing them in the C:\data\sql\.
+After completion you may wish to go to the directory and check that creation has occurred.
+You can even look at the text within a single file preferably with some kind of code editor to check that it looks approximately correct.

 Next within psql I create the target database and apply the postgis extension.

 create extension postgis;